This course has replaced PTLLS (Preparing to Teach in the Lifelong Learning Sector)

 Course Entry Requirements.

-There are no formal entry requirements for this training course, but candidates must have a qualification or experience in the subject they wish to teach.
-This could range from a formal qualification to experience in the workplace or as a volunteer.
+The great news is there are no formal entry requirements for this training course, but candidates must have a qualification or experience in the subject they wish to teach.
+This could range from a formal qualification to experience gained in the workplace or as a volunteer.

 After you have gained the Level 3 Award in Education and Training, the next step is to gain the Level 4 Certificate in Education and Training (CET) qualification,